elinamquist/shelf/README.md

 # shelf
-A basic c# console Application to help students locate books on a shelf easily
+A basic c# console Application to help students locate books on the library shelf easily.
 ## Contribution
 _lets make this a lot more than it is!!!_